Electronic Systems Technology

 The industry is asking for skilled technicians to design, manufacture and support this technology.
 Our 18 month program begins by teaching you electronics at the component level.
 Next, expect to move beyond the basics as you learn surface mount soldering, microprocessors, motor controls, programmable logic controllers, circuit board design, troubleshooting, robotics and more!

 This program has high job placement.
 We prepare our students by providing active, hands-on training in our new Electronic Systems labs.
-We also have an articulation agreement with SDSU, so our students can transfer credits seamlessly into a Bachelor of Science degree in Electronics Engineering Technology or Manufacturing Engineering Technology!
+We also have articulation agreements with universities, so our students can transfer credits seamlessly into a Bachelor of Science degree in Electronics Engineering Technology or Manufacturing Engineering Technology!

 Just six months after graduation, Electronics/Robotics grads earn great salaries!